Data Protection Declaration

 No country is autonomous in providing plant genetic resources for food and agriculture (PGRFA), which are the key to food security and adaptation of agriculture to climate change.
 The international community has therefore decided on a central instrument to conserve these resources, promote their sustainable use and ensure both access to resources and equitable sharing of benefits: In 2001, the members of the United Nations Food and Agriculture Organization (FAO) adopted the International Treaty on Plant Genetic Resources for Food and Agriculture ("International Treaty").

 The core of the International Treaty on Plant Genetic Resources for Food and Agriculture is the Multilateral System (MLS).
-It includes PGRFA of 35 food and 29 feed plant species "under the management and control of the Parties and publicly available", as well as the collections in the gene banks of CGIAR research centres and other international institutions that have concluded agreements with the Governing Body under Article 15 of the International Seed Treaty.
-In addition, MLS is open to other partners, as well as legal entities and natural persons from the signatory states.
-The total of 64 plant species are listed in Annex 1 to the Treaty.MLS regulates easier access to plant genetic resources and the equitable sharing of the benefits arising from their use based on a standardized material transfer agreement (SMTA).
+It includes PGRFA of 35 food and 29 feed plant species "under the management and control of the Parties and publicly available", as well as the collections in the genebanks of CGIAR research centres and other international institutions that have concluded agreements with the Governing Body under Article 15 of the International Treaty.
+In addition, the MLS is open to other partners, as well as legal entities and natural persons from Contracting Parties.
+The total of 64 plant species are listed in Annex 1 to the Treaty.
+The MLS facilitates access to plant genetic resources and the equitable sharing of the benefits arising from their use based on a standardized material transfer agreement (SMTA).
 Access is granted only for the purpose of use and conservation in research, breeding and training for food and agriculture.
 Fair sharing of benefits from use can be achieved through information exchange, access to and transfer of technology, capacity building and sharing of the financial and other benefits of marketing.
-More information about access and equitable benefit sharing here.

-Article 17 of the International Seed Treaty provides for cooperation between the Parties to develop a Global Information System (GLIS) to facilitate the exchange of information on scientific, technical and environmental issues relating to PGRFA, based on existing information systems.
+Article 17 of the International Treaty provides for cooperation between the Parties to develop a Global Information System (GLIS) to facilitate the exchange of information on scientific, technical and environmental issues relating to PGRFA, based on existing information systems.
 In 2015, the Governing Body of the International Treaty formulated its vision as follows and developed a work plan to this end: GLIS integrates and strengthens existing information systems, thus creating a global access point to information and knowledge in order to strengthen the capacities for the conservation, management and use of PGRFA.
 With the support of the German government, the IT infrastructure for GLIS was established and standards for the identification and documentation of PGRFA were developed.
 Digital Object Identifiers' (DOIs) are intended to help identify samples of plant genetic resources clearly and permanently.
 Each sample in GLIS is assigned a DOI.
 Among other things, this should make it easier for users worldwide to link research results of different institutions and thus exchange further findings on the same genetic material.
-A scientific advisory board advises the steering body of the seed contract in the development of GLIS.
-The Seed Contract Secretariat offers a free service to receive DOIs for PGRFA samples.
+A scientific advisory committee advises the Governing Body in the development of GLIS.
+The Treaty Secretariat offers a free service to receive DOIs for PGRFA samples.